 Closer to home, if an aeroplane is flying directly towards you, it can appear to be stationary for a while (although the flashing landing lights may be visible) and can also be confused with a star or planet.
 However at some point the aircraft will appear to veer sideways or upwards as it passes by.

-Many artificial satellites are also visible to the unaided eye and can be brighter than many stars.
-Satellites typically take about two minutes to cross the sky from one horizon to another.
-They are silent and do not have flashing lights.
+Many artificial satellites are also visible to the unaided eye and can be brighter than many stars, caused by sunlight bouncing off of their (often huge) solar panels.
+Satellites typically take about two minutes to cross the sky from one horizon to another and may have blinking lights.
 They fade out if they enter the Earth’s shadow.

 Comets, meteors and meteorites